gabrielecirulli/hn-special/README.md

-# HN Special — An extension for Hacker News
+# HN Special — A Hacker News extension
 A theme and extension for [Hacker News](http://news.ycombinator.com).
 Improves the look and feel and adds some interesting features.